Berlin Blockade: Military Air Transport Service (MATS)

-During the first week the airlift averaged only ninety tons a day, but by the second week it reached 1,000 tons.
+During the first week, the airlift averaged only ninety tons a day, but by the second week it reached 1,000 tons.
 This likely would have sufficed had the effort lasted only a few weeks, as originally believed.
 The Communist press in East Berlin ridiculed the project.
 It derisively referred to "the futile attempts of the Americans to save face and to maintain their untenable position in Berlin."

 Despite the excitement engendered by glamorous publicity extolling the work (and over-work) of the crews and the daily increase of tonnage levels, the airlift was not close to being operated to its capability because USAFE was a tactical organisation without any airlift expertise.
 Maintenance was barely adequate, crews were not being efficiently used, transports stood idle and disused, necessary record-keeping was scant, and ad hoc flight crews of publicity-seeking desk personnel were disrupting a business-like atmosphere.
 This was recognised by the United States National Security Council at a meeting with Clay on 22 July 1948, when it became clear that a long-term airlift was necessary.
 Wedemeyer immediately recommended that the deputy commander for operations of the Military Air Transport Service (MATS), Maj.
 Gen. William H. Tunner, command the operation.
 When Wedemeyer had been the commander of US forces in China during World War II, Tunner, as commander of the India-China Division of the Air Transport Command, had reorganised the Hump airlift between India and China, doubling the tonnage and hours flown.
 USAF Chief of Staff Hoyt S. Vandenberg endorsed the recommendation.

 Black Friday

 On 28 July 1948, Tunner arrived in Wiesbaden to take over the operation.
+He reached an agreement with LeMay to form the Combined Airlift Task Force (CALTF), overseen by the United States Air Forces Europe (USAFE), which had responsibility over the coalition effort to support supplies to Berlin.
+On 30 July 1948, the Airlift Task Force (Provisional) was formed, however, there was coordination issues between the British and American operations due to increasing air traffic.
+Following discussions, the CALTF was officially established on 15 October 1948 and controlled both the USAFE and RAF lift operations from a central location.
+General Clay directed the Army to be in charge of transporting supplies to the airfields, whereas the commander of the Airlift Task Force had operational control over air communications service.

+On 2 July 1948, approximately 100 C-47s from the European Air Transport Service were delivering supplies to Berlin, and by 20 July the USAF had increased its contribution to 105 C-47s and 54 C-54s.
+The British added to this with 40 Yorks and 50 C-47s, making the total daily effort 2,250 tons.

-He revamped the entire airlift operation, reaching an agreement with LeMay to form the Combined Air Lift Task Force (CALTF) to control both the USAFE and RAF lift operations from a central location, which went into effect in mid-October 1948.
-MATS immediately deployed eight squadrons of C-54s—72 aircraft—to Wiesbaden and Rhein-Main Air Base to reinforce the 54 already in operation, the first by 30 July and the remainder by mid-August, and two-thirds of all C-54 aircrew worldwide began transferring to Germany to allot three crews per aircraft.
+MATS deployed eight squadrons of C-54s—72 aircraft—to Wiesbaden and Rhein-Main Air Base to reinforce the 54 already in operation, the first by 30 July and the remainder by mid-August, and two-thirds of all C-54 aircrew worldwide began transferring to Germany to allot three crews per aircraft.